SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSpells.md

 # 81. - Ring of Blades (M,V,S) level 6 Conjuration [Concentration]

 You raise both hands as you evoke six transparent blades around you as a bonus action.
 When you cast this spell, and as a bonus action on each subsequent turn, you can throw one of these blades at a creature within 60 feet from you.
 Make a ranged spell attack.
 On a hit, the target takes 4d8 force damage.
-When you cast this spell using a spell slot of 7th level or higher, the damage of each blade increases by 1d8 for each slot level above 6th.
+When you cast this spell using a spell slot of 7th level or higher, the damage to each blade increases by 1d8 for each slot level above 6th.

 # 82. - *Tasha's Otherworldly Guise* © (M,V,S) level 6 Transmutation [Concentration]